Everything you need to know about glucose sensors

 When you measure your levels with a ‘normal’ blood glucose meter, as a diabetic you never get all the information.
 With a glucose sensor that’s not the case.
 You get all the essential information.
 Research carried out among diabetics has shown that the use of a glucose sensor considerably improves the quality of life of diabetes patients.
 More people were able to get their glucose levels under control and there was a decrease in the number of patients where their diabetes was preventing them from leaving the house.

 Can I get my glucose sensor reimbursed?

-Standard health insurance in Many European countries entitles people on intensive insulin therapy to a reimbursement when they buy the FreeStyle Libre glucose sensor.
+Standard health insurance in Many European countries entitles people with diabetes on intensive insulin therapy to a reimbursement when they buy the FreeStyle Libre glucose sensor.
 There are a few conditions you need to fulfil, namely that you inject yourself with insulin at least four times a day, or you have an insulin pump.
 In addition, you also need to be measuring your blood glucose levels via a finger prick at least four times a day.
 To find out if you’re eligible for a glucose sensor, it’s best to discuss with your doctor.